Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 ### Approve access request {#approve-dev-reg}

-After developers register for the Dev Portal their applications must be manually approved.
+When auto-approve is not enabled, developers registering for the Dev Portal must be manually approved.
 All pending developer requests are displayed in the **Developers** tab within the **Requests** section.
 The number of pending requests is displayed in the Developers tab.
 If there are no pending requests, a `No Developer Requests` message is displayed.

-To approve a developers registration application from the **Developers** page, follow these steps:
+From the **Developers** page, approve a developer's registration request:

 1. Find the developer request you want to approve.